bugzmanov/nes_ebook/src/chapter_5_1.md

                                                               > C6BD  04 A9    *NOP $A9 = 00                    A:AA X:97 Y:4
 ```

-I.e. everything that our emulator has produced should exactly match the golden standard.
-If anything is off before reaching line **0xC6BC**, that means we made a mistake in our CPU implementation.
+I.e., everything that our emulator has produced should exactly match the golden standard.
+If anything is off before reaching line **0xC6BC**, we made a mistake in our CPU implementation.
 And this needs to be fixed.

-But that doesn't explain why our program terminated and why we didn't get the perfect match.
+But that doesn't explain why our program terminated and why we didn't get the perfect match after the line 0xC6BC.

 If you look close enough, our program has failed at
 ```bash
 C6BD  04 A9    *NOP $A9 = 00
 ```

-So it looks like our CPU doesn't know that opcode instruction 0x04.
+So it looks like our CPU doesn't know how to interpret opcode 0x04.

 So here is the bad news: there are about 110 unofficial CPU instructions.
 And most of the real NES games do use them a lot.
-In order for us to move on, we would need to implement those.
+For us to move on, we would need to implement those.

 The specs can be found here:
 * http://nesdev.com/undocumented_opcodes.txt,